tjbalzer/clab-aoscx-labs/03_layer_3_routing/07_deploying_ospfv2_areas/README.md

 ### Task 3: Configure OSPF Area 0 and Area 1 for Switches A, B, C and D

-The following tasks will be completed in task 3 to configure OSPF on switches A,B, C and D.
+The following tasks will be completed in task 3 to configure OSPF on switches A, B, C and D.

 On each switch A, B, C, D:
 - Configure a OSPF routing process with appropriate areas and assign a router-id which will be the IP address of interface loopback 0